China Pictorial

 The China Pictorial, known in Chinese as Renmin Huabao (人民画报 (人民畫報, People's Pictorial)) is a Chinese monthly magazine first published in 1950.
 The title of the magazine was handwritten by Mao Zedong.
-It was one of four publications allowed during the Cultural Revolution in China.
+Published by the China International Communications Group, the magazine was one of four publications allowed during the Cultural Revolution in China.
 The magazine was instrumental to promote the revolution.

 In addition to the Chinese edition, there are other editions in different languages, including English, Korean, Japanese, Arabic, French, German, Italian, and Russian.
 In 1960, seventeen editions were published after 10 years of existence.